isabella232/kitchen-ci/source/getting-started/running-converge.html.markdown

 -----> Kitchen is finished.
 (0m2.40s)
 ```

 That ran a **lot** faster didn't it?
-Here's what heppened this time:
+Here's what happened this time:

 * Test Kitchen found that Chef was present and installed so skipped a re-installation.
 * The same Chef cookbook files and Chef Solo configuration was uploaded to the instance.
 Test Kitchen is optimizing for **freshness of code and configuration over speed**.
 Although we all like speed wherever possible.